 It’s easy to transport from area to area, so if you like camping or boating you will have a ton of use from this machine.

 The tutorial here doesn’t have wheels because it’s for use in the maker’s boat, but four casters and a few minutes with the drill can add them for your own usage.

 This is a more costly DIY at about $950 according to the video and $1050 if you look closely at the materials list (there is no mention of why there is a price discrepancy).

 Ultimately it is fairly easy to use and follow, as well as containing its own systems to protect from damage.
-The video tutorial itself has a great quality, with literally step by step instructions on a pretty complicated project.
+The video tutorial itself is of great quality, with step by step instructions on a pretty complicated project.

 #5.
 USB Solar Charger For Cell Phone

 - electrical tape

 - soldering iron

 This is one of the handiest DIYs there are; you can’t have too many solar panels and now you can make your own.

 Travelers and campers will especially love this as it takes away the need for an electric outlet entirely, and can be recharged by just placing it in sunlight or even by a lamp.